ElpadoCan/SpotMAX/spotmax/docs/source/single_spot_features_description.rst

+.. role:: m(math)

 Features description
 ====================

-Description of all the features saved by spotMAX and the corresponding column name.
+Description of all the features saved by spotMAX for each single spot and the corresponding column name.

 .. contents::